 4.153 Third Shift.
 The third shift hourly rate (1.6 times the basic straight time hourly rate) shall be paid for the first 5 hours worked on the standard third shift, as set forth in Section 2.41, Monday through Friday.
 The third shift overtime rate (1.8 times the basic straight time hourly rate) shall be paid for work in excess of 5 hours, for work outside the standard 5-hour third shift, Monday through Friday, and for all hours worked on the third shift on Saturday, Sunday and Agreement holidays.

-- 4.2 Training Rates of Pay. - 4.21 The hourly rate of pay for training shall be the employee's straight time rate as established under Sections 4.13 through 4.132, not to exceed, however, the following maximum hourly rates:
+4.2 Training Rates of Pay.

+4.21 The hourly rate of pay for training shall be the employee's straight time rate as established under Sections 4.13 through 4.132.